-A rain garden can be installed north of the building to capture, treat, and infiltrate rooftop runoff.
-A cistern can be installed on the turfgrass in the middle of the two buildings.
-The water from the cistern can be used for watering gardens, washing vehicles, or for other non-potable uses.
+A rain garden can be installed at the southern end of the parking lot to capture, treat, and infiltrate stormwater runoff from the parking lot.
+A rain barrel can be installed at the central entrance to the building to capture and reuse stormwater runoff from the roof.
+They will accumulate stormwater from the parking lot and building downspouts, respectively.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.